Hemolymph/bloodless-docs/definitions/keywords.typ

 This creature's defense is added to the number of creatures of its kin that are in the board.

 == Explosive
-This creature attacks the space in front of it and, if they have creatures, the spaces to its side.
+#strike[This creature attacks the space in front of it and, if they have creatures, the spaces to its side.]

+This keyword is being phased out.
+Explicit descriptions will be used instead.

 == Cumulative
 When this [card] enters [play zone], it gains 1 'Accumulate' counter.